Mapbender Quickstart: First steps with Mapbender¶

 Application --> `` |mapbender-button-edit| ``Edit-Button.

-Publish your application by
+Make your application accessable to the public by

 Security --> public access.
 Alternatively, one can use the